donaldRwilliams/bayes_reanalysis/README.md

 # bayes_reanalysis
-paper looking at testing the null hypothesis in psychological networks
+paper looking at testing the null hypothesis in psychological networks.